 Return pan used to sear steaks to medium-high heat.

 Add ½ cup water, demi-glace, accumulated juices from resting steaks, and pot roast seasoning to pan and bring to a boil.
-Stir occasionally until slightly thickened, 2-3 minutes.
+Once boiling, stir occasionally until slightly thickened, 2-3 minutes.

 Remove pan from burner.
 Swirl in butter.

-Plate dish as pictured on front of card, garnishing potatoes and steak with sauce.
+Plate dish as pictured on front of card, spooning gravy over steak and potatoes.
 Bon appétit!

 Home Chef is a meal kit delivery service - order and receive home food delivery weekly.